lee-kode/training_notes/PSM-1.md

   * Prepares the user stories

 * **Sprint** - iteration or increment (usually four weeks)
   * The heart of Scrum is a Sprint, a time-box of one month or less during which a "Done", useable, and potentially releasable product Increment is created.
-This applies to every Sprint
+This applies to every Sprint.
   * The duration of a Sprint is fixed and cannot be shortened or lengthened.
+Ideally 4 weeks.
   * During the Sprint, scope may be clarified and re-negotiated between the Product Owner and Development Team as more is learned.
   * The Development Team is responsible for managing the progress of the sprint.
   * During **all** sprints the dev team must: